afnleaf/knowbase2/economics/fms.md

-# Free Markets Must Evolve
+# Free Markets Must Evolve, a pluralistic economic theory
 Free markets are good way to allocate resources.

+The concept of markets is ancient.
+Only over the last couple hundred years has it become synoymous with capitalism.
+This ideology, which has chained it in the name of freedom.

 Free markets are not running at peak efficiency under the current neo liberal capitalist system.
+And they never will, because that system does not create the conditions required for free markets.
+It fully misunderstands the concept of a free market.

-They run even worse under libertarianism, eg Argentina.
-54% of the population under poverty line.
+Markets run even worse under libertarianism, eg Argentina under Milei.
+54% of the population lives under poverty line.
 People are travelling to Chile to buy their basic needs.
+It would be a comical farce if not for the scale of the suffering.

 Idea: A socialist system allows for the freest markets possible.

-# format
+## Potential Format
 I. Theoretical Foundation
    - Core Axioms
    - Mathematical Framework